 - Herbs can be taken as teas, tinctures, powders or pills.

 - All foods are classified as herbs.
-In addition to prescribing formulas, Rachel supplies recipes and food suggestions so that food can be your medicine and your ally.
+In addition to prescribing formulas, Dr. Farber supplies recipes and food suggestions so that food can be your medicine and your ally.

 - Makes the body slenderer and the figure more beautiful

 - Cleanses the body of waste substances and repairs blood and lymphatic circulation